Optimizing enzymatic catalysts for rapid turnover of substrates with low enzyme sequestration: Conclusions

-To meaningfully tackle the optimisation problem, it was necessary not only to consider a 3-state model, but also to make some clear assumptions about the dependence of reaction rates on free-energy differences between macrostates.
-We had to go beyond the simple characterisation of reactions as ``forwards labile" and ``backwards labile"~\cite{brown2017allocating}, by introducing limits to the speed of any one reaction.
-We believe that such an approach is likely to be relevant to a broad class of optimization problems in molecular systems.
+\teo{In Ref.~\cite{brown2017allocating}, Brown and Sivak considered the challenge of maximizing the flux of trajectories through a 3-state system; they did not simultaneously consider minimising the occupancy of the intermediate states, as we do here.
+They found that the ideal division of free-energy drops was dependent on the detailed functional dependence of the transition rates on free-energy differences.} To meaningfully tackle our optimisation problem, it was necessary not only to make some clear assumptions about these functional forms.
+We had to go beyond the simple characterisation of reactions as ``forwards labile" and ``backwards labile"~\cite{brown2017allocating}, by introducing limits to the speed of any one reaction -- an approach that is likely to be relevant to a broad class of optimization problems in molecular systems.

+\teo{By introducing these constraints, we found tighter restrictions on the shape of free energy landscapes than Brown and Sivak - in particular, the tendency of the free energy difference between intermediate states to be closely related to the overall free energy change of reaction.
+Moreover, the challenge of optimizing flux alone would give only the single point of maximal flux highlighted in green in Figs.~\ref{fig:numerical_result_diffusion}, \ref{fig:numerical_result_non_diffusion}.
+Demanding a certain flux with minimal sequestration instead gives a family of solutions, with lower required fluxes leading to higher binding free energies for both enzyme-substrate and enzyme-product complexes.
+These families of optimal solutions tend to follow lines with gradient 1 in $\Delta G_{\rm ES} - \Delta G_{\rm EP}$-space, illustrating clearly the close relationship between enzyme-substrate and enzyme-product binding free energies in the context.}